4 Weight Loss Myths to Ignore For Faster Results

 In an effort to save your weight loss journey sanity, these are science backed weight loss hacks that can fit into almost anyones lifestyle making reaching your goals much easier.

 Before you think I’ve lost my mind for suggesting such nonconventional weight loss tip, hear me out.

 There has been a lot of discussion and research lately about the health benefits of intermittent fasting including anti aging, better mental clarity, improved insulin levels and improved energy.
 Just to name a few.

 Intermittent Fasting basically means intentionally skipping meals for a specific amount of time.
 There are several ways this can be done.

 Generally, you consume your calories in a specific window of time and then refrain from eating for a longer window of time.

 The first thing you are probably thinking is, “won’t this decrease my metabolism?”

 Let’s think for a second, what does “breakfast” truly mean?

-It literally means “Breaking a Fast”.
-When you sleep, your body is fasting.
-During this time, cells are regenerating and your body is repairing itself.
+It literally means “breaking a fast”.
+When you sleep, your body is fasting and during this time, cells are regenerating and your body is repairing itself.